Sphingosine-1-phosphate

 Sphingosine-1-phosphate (S1P) is a signaling sphingolipid, also known as lysosphingolipid.
 It is also referred to as a bioactive lipid mediator.
 Sphingolipids at large form a class of lipids characterized by a particular aliphatic aminoalcohol, which is sphingosine.

 Production

 S1P is formed from ceramide, which is composed of a sphingosine and a fatty acid.
-Ceramidase, an enzyme primarily present in plasma membrane, will convert ceramide to sphingosine. sphingosine is then phosphorylated by sphingosine kinase (SK) isoenzymes.
-There are two identified isoenzymes, SK1 and SK2.
+Ceramidase, an enzyme primarily present in plasma membrane, will convert ceramide to sphingosine.
+Sphingosine is then phosphorylated by sphingosine kinase (SK) isoenzymes.
+There are two identified mammalian isoenzymes: SK1 and SK2.
 These two enzymes have different tissue distribution.
 SK1 is highly expressed in spleen, lung and leukocytes, while SK2 is highly expressed in liver and kidney.
-SK2 is located mainly in the mitochondria, nucleus and the endoplasmic reticulum whereas SK1 is mainly located in cytoplasm and the cell membrane.
+SK2 is located mainly in the mitochondrion, nucleus and the endoplasmic reticulum, whereas SK1 is mainly located in cytoplasm and the cell membrane.

 Metabolism and degradation

 S1P can be dephosphorylated to sphingosine by sphingosine phosphatases and can be irreversibly degraded by an enzyme, sphingosine phosphate lyase.